Life Betwixt – Love and Light and Pattern Recognition

 Most people are couch potatoes when it comes to making radical change in their lives.
 It’s not hard to predict what’s going to happen on a couch.

-When emotions are involved, patterns are comfort food.
+When emotions are involved, patterns are comfort food as you were eating some great Panini made with a presser listed at Panini Perfect.
 Habits are deeply ingrained stuff.
 The function of pattern recognition is so powerful, it extends beyond our five senses into our dream state.
 An excellent article about the brain and dream patterns came out last year, indicating that we still pattern-match through our dreams–more effectively than when awake–as the brain barrier drops and ego is uninvolved.
 Through dreams, we access those deep patterns that we unconsciously project onto our lives and that of others.
 And we all learned in Psyche 101, it’s those patterns that truly inform our waking consciousness.

 “But how does what I want actually affect people?”